Netsuki77/video2screenshot/README.md

 - **Cross-Platform Support:** Compatible with systems like macOS and Linux that support ffmpeg and ImageMagick.
 - **Dependencies:** Utilizes ffmpeg for fast frame extraction and ImageMagick for image composition.
 - **Automatic Frame Calculation:** Determines the required number of screenshots based on the video length automatically.
 Users can modify parameters in the script comments to customize this behavior.
+- **Folder Batch Processing: ** Supports passing in folder parameters to batch generate preview files for all video files within.
+- **Avoid Duplicate Generation: ** Skips video files when a file with the same name as the video and a `_shortcut` suffix is detected in the folder.

 ## How to Use